Lord-Turmoil/repair-omega/README.md

         "ENV1": "value1",
         "ENV2": "value2"
     },
-    "init": "init", // (optional) path to the test case directory (default is None) "sandbox": "",  // (optional) path to the sandbox directory (defualt is .sandbox) "work": "",     // (optional) path to the working directory (default is .work)
+    "mode": "gdb",  // (optional) run program with gdb or sanitizer (default is "gdb") "init": "init", // (optional) path to the test case directory (default is None) "sandbox": "",  // (optional) path to the sandbox directory (defualt is .sandbox) "work": "",     // (optional) path to the working directory (default is .work)